juliagoda/givenfind/README.md

 --

-Results with other types than String or Text have sense because of existing functions in other modules like "Longitude" or "Latitude" types.
+Results with other types than String or Text have sense because of existing types in other modules like "Longitude" or "Latitude".

 <br/>